HydroClim Minnesota for Early May 2021

 [see: Fire Danger Rating Map]

-- The May precipitation outlook has a tendency for below normal precipitation for all but the northwest corner of the state.
+- The May precipitation outlook has equal chances of below-normal, near-normal, or above-normal conditions for the state.
 May precipitation normals range from just over two inches in northwest Minnesota to just less than four inches in southeastern counties.
 The historical probability of measurable precipitation for any given day in May ranges from 25 percent in the northwest to near 40 percent in the southeast.

 [see: Climate Prediction Center 30-day Outlook | May Precipitation Normal Map]

-- The outlook for May calls for a equal chances for above, below and normal temperatures across the state, except in the far northeast tip, where there is a slight tilt for below normal temperatures.
+- The temperature outlook for May calls for a tilt for below normal temperatures from the Twin Cities, through St. Cloud northwest to Grand Forks, with equal chances of below, above and normal temperatures over southwest and west central Minnesota.
 Normal May high temperatures are in the low to mid-60s early in the month, rising to the low to mid-70s at month's end.
 Normal May low temperatures are in the mid-30s to near 40 to start the month, and climb to the mid-40s to low 50s as the month ends.

 [see: Climate Prediction Center 30-day Outlook | May Temperature Normal Map]

-- The 90-day precipitation outlook for May through July indicates a tendency greater-than-equal for above normal precipitation for central and especially southern Minnesota, with equal chances of below-normal, near-normal, or above-normal conditions for northern Minnesota, The May through July temperature projection shows a broad area covering much of the region with equal chances of below-normal, near-normal, or above-normal conditions.
+- The 90-day precipitation outlook for May through July indicates equal chances of below-normal, near-normal, or above-normal conditions across the state.
+The May through July temperature projection shows a broad area covering much of the United States with a tendency for above-normal conditions.